cloudbank-project/az-serverless-tutorial/content/workstation/_index.md

 # 1. Open the Azure portal

-TODO description

-## Logging in
+There are a few different ways to manage your cloud VMs (and other cloud resources).
+Today we'll be using the **web portal**, which lets you do things like create, start and stop machines through an app in your web browser.
+Later, we'll learn how to do similar things using a **CLI**, which works by typing commands out in a terminal.

-Navigate to the Azure Portal, which we'll be using to create an control cloud resources.
-When prompted to sign in, **use your UW NetID**:
+Navigate to the main Azure Portal page with the below link.
+When prompted to sign in, **use your UW email address**, after which you can log in with your UW NetID and password.

 {{% aside %}}
 🔗 [https://portal.azure.com](https://portal.azure.com)
 {{% /aside %}}

-## Getting to know the portal interface

-TODO

 # 2. Creating a VM